 - Green onion.
 Finely chopped green onions to add onion flavor that is not overpowering.

 - Basil.
-I use basil for my green goddess dressing for a bright and fresh flavor, and of course, green color.
+I use basil for my green goddess dressing for a bright, fresh flavor, and of course, green color.

 - Cashews.
 A handful of cashews to adds a creamier texture and healthy fats.